 - population of federated data to data services (in development)

-Click here to see an example of how to federate data quickly and easily in the IRI Workbench, using any of the back-end engines above.
+Click here to see an example of how to federate data quickly and easily in IRI Workbench, using any of the back-end engines above.